-The 2003-04 Enacted Budget directed \$170.1 million of additional other motor vehicle fees to the Dedicated Funds Pool in State Fiscal Year 2004-05 and thereafter and directed \$59.9 million from the General Fund to the Trust Fund in State Fiscal Year 2004-05.
-It also increased the certificate of vehicle sale fee (estimated to be \$12.0 million) and the original title application fee (estimated to be \$14.7 million) in State Fiscal Years 2004-05 and 2005-06 for deposit to the Trust Fund.
-The 2005-06 Enacted Budget continued these additional deposits.
+The 2003-04 Enacted Budget directed \$170.1 million of additional other motor vehicle fees to the Dedicated Funds Pool in State Fiscal Year 2004-05 and thereafter and directed \$59.9 million from the

+General Fund to the Trust Fund in State Fiscal Year 2004-05.
+It also increased the certificate of vehicle sale fee (estimated to be \$12.0 million), the original title application fee (estimated to be \$14.7 million), and the vehicle safety inspection fee (estimated to be \$21.2 million) in State Fiscal Years 2004-05 and thereafter for deposit to the Trust Fund.

 The 2005-06 Enacted Budget moved all remaining non-registration funds still deposited into the General Fund to the Dedicated Funds Pool, effective April 1, 2005.
-The 2005-06 Enacted Budget increased certain non-registration fees.
+The 2005-06 Enacted Budget increased certain non-registration fees, including title fees estimated to be \$39.4 million in 2005-06 and \$78.8 million thereafter.
 Revenues from these fee increases will be deposited in the Dedicated Funds Pool in 2005-06 and thereafter.

 Actual and Estimated Revenues from Motor Vehicle Fees.
-DOB has estimated the number of registered passenger and commercial motor vehicles and corresponding registration fees for State Fiscal Year 2005-06.
-The estimate reflects the State's 2005-06 Enacted Budget.
-The estimate is based upon national new automobile sales, New York State economic conditions, registration renewal cycles in the State and the increased allocation to the Trust Fund described above.
+DOB has estimated the number of registered passenger and commercial motor vehicles, corresponding registration fees, and other motor vehicle fees for State Fiscal Year 2006-07.
+The estimate reflects the State's 2006-07 Enacted Budget.
+The estimate is based upon national new automobile sales, New York State economic conditions, and registration renewal cycles in the State and the increased allocation to the Trust Fund described above.